-The Agent Scully is a sci-fi/fantasy character who insists that events be interpreted according to mundane explanations.
+The Agent Scully is a sci-fi/fantasy character who insists that events can be interpreted according to mundane explanations.
 They never waver from this view, even though crazy things happen in episode after episode demonstrating how illogical or otherwise bizarre the universe is, prompting lectures to this effect — if they're not busy lecturing everyone else, that is.
 Once convinced that something is a Windmill, they will never step down from this belief no matter the evidence to the contrary, thus becoming a Windmill Crusader themself.

 The same extends to any other magical or paranormal subject or fantasy of any kind — they have no time to think about or consider such things, and if you've been thinking about it you're an idiot who is wasting your time.
 End of story.

 If magic or the supernatural actually does exist in their world and the character is aware of it, they may try to convince themselves it doesn't exist, or failing that, simply act as if it doesn't matter because respectable people don't go in for such foolishness.
 Scully Syndrome can ensue in extreme cases, where they are more willing to believe convoluted mundane explanations full of Plot Holes and swamp gas than the fact that they literally just watched an alien spacecraft land, had its pilot get out and introduce themselves, collect plant samples, and fly off again.

 There is sometimes a sting in the tail, though, where the Agent Scully's disbelief actually prevents supernatural powers from working — in real life many alleged psychics blame "negative energy" from investigators for causing their abilities to fail, for instance.
 Quite simply, the Agent Scully does not clap, because they refuse to believe.
 This can be a powerful protective asset in a setting with dangerous supernatural elements, but should their disbelief ever falter, they can suddenly find themselves completely vulnerable.